AustinWelch/Room-Mapping-Robot/README.md

 This loop runs until the robot is shut down or reset so that it is continually mapping the space around it.

 - Movement
-  - The robot moves forward at 30% of its max speed.
+  - The robot moves forward at 30% of its max speed, a 30% duty cycle was chosen as it was a good balance of covering ground and taking measurements of the room.
 - Sensor Readings
   - The robot then polls the OPT3101's 3 channels to evaluate the distances of objects in front of it.
 These distances are stored for later use in the navigation algorithm.